- Jill Rosen

 - Office phone

 - Cell phone

 Edgar Allan Poe usually wrote his A's as sharp triangles, but in the intriguing manuscript a Johns Hopkins curator recently discovered—a page of sheet music signed by an "E.A.
 Poe" in 1835—the A is a cursive loop.

 If the artifact is found not to be a forgery, it would be the only example of music notes written by the famously macabre writer, and it could support rumors of a secret elopement.

-Sam Bessen, curator of sheet music at the Johns Hopkins Sheridan Libraries, was preparing an exhibition a few months ago when he chanced upon the yellowed page.
+Sam Bessen, the Eleanor and Lester Levy Family Curator of Sheet Music and Popular Culture at the Johns Hopkins Sheridan Libraries, was preparing an exhibition a few months ago when he chanced upon the yellowed page.
 When he shared it with colleagues, one of them "jumped out of her chair," he says.

 "It's one of the most excitingly confusing papers I've ever held," Bessen says.